Perl-Apollo/Corinna/rfc/methods.md

 Ths includes trying to reference `$self` in a class method.

 # 7.4 Overridden Methods
-If a method in the current class overrides a in a parent class, a warning will be issued.
+If a method in the current class overrides a method in a parent class, a warning will be issued.
 To suppress that warning, use `overrides`.

 ```perl
 overrides method name () {